 The best plant bed designs are layered with various size plant material, all spaced strategically.
 It’s also important to think about bloom time when designing a plant bed.
 Different plants bloom at different times.
 Failing to take that into consideration could mean ending up with a plant bed that has one whole area in bloom at one time and another area in bloom at another time—not appearing cohesive at all.
 Instead, a landscape designer will think about how to have something in bloom at all times—and space the bed in a way that the design always looks complete.

 Even the way colors work together can impact the design in a positive or negative way.
 There are many different ways to arrange the color scheme of a plant bed and you want to be sure that it’s done in a way that “works.”

 Creating stunning plant beds may be a bit more involved than you had anticipated.
 From plant material selection to the design itself, there are a lot of nuances.
 The last thing that you want is to invest in purchasing a lot of plant material—and putting time into installing it—only to have it die or not look as good as you’d hoped.

 That’s why you may be thinking about having a professional do the work.
-By having a professional install your plant beds for you, you’ll be able to feel confident that the finished product will look and perform its best.
+By having a professional install your plant beds for you, you’ll be able to feel confident that the finished product will look and perform at its best.
 Everything from the ideal plant selection to a thoughtful and attractive layout will be handled by a pro who specializes in this very type of work.
 For you, that will mean plant beds your neighbors will envy—and that will boost the overall value of your property instead of detracting from it.
-In the end, most homeowners say this is worth the investment.
+In the end, most homeowners say that this is worth the investment.